Whisky Galore (novel): Films

-The firm was first adapted in 1949 as Whisky Galore!, a British comedy film produced by Ealing Studios, starring Basil Radford, Bruce Seton, Joan Greenwood and Gordon Jackson.
+The novel was first adapted in 1949 as Whisky Galore!, a British comedy film produced by Ealing Studios, starring Basil Radford, Bruce Seton, Joan Greenwood and Gordon Jackson.
 It was the directorial debut of Alexander Mackendrick; the screenplay was by Compton Mackenzie, an adaptation of his novel, and Angus MacPhail.

 A remake of the 1949 film was released in 2016.

 Stage

 A theatrical adaptation of the novel, licensed by the Society of Authors (the managers of Compton Mackenzie's literary estate) and written by Paul Godfrey, was first performed as a "bar show" at Perth Theatre in the late 1980s.
 This adaptation, delivered in the manner of a 1940s radio broadcast, has four BBC Radio Rep actors and a studio manager creating all the locations, characters and sound effects as they would have done in a live radio broadcast.
 This version was also produced by Mull Theatre in the late 1990s, early 2000s, and 2014, touring to theatres throughout Scotland.

+Another adaptation of the novel was staged by the Brunton Theatre Company, Musselburgh, under the direction of Charles Nowosielski, in October 1989.

 A musical version of the novel, entitled Whisky Galore – A Musical!, was performed at the Pitlochry Festival Theatre, Scotland in 2009 and 2011.
 The book was adapted by Shona McKee McNeil and the music was composed by Ian Hammond Brown.
 A Gaelic language adaptation of the novel was adapted for the stage by Iain Finlay MacLeod, titled Uisge-Beatha Gu Leòr, for a 2015 co-production by A Play A Pie and A Pint at Òran Mór, Robhanis and the National Theatre of Scotland.

 Cultural references

-The novel's title influenced the name of the first French discothèque, the Whisky à gogo, opened later in the same year of the book's publication in Juan-les-Pins by Paul Pacini, which, in turn, was influential in the naming of West Hollywood's Whisky a Go Go in 1958.
+The novel's title influenced the name of the first French discothèque, the Whisky à gogo, opened in Juan-les-Pins in 1947 by Paul Pacini after the book was published, and which, in turn, was influential in the naming of West Hollywood's Whisky a Go Go in 1958.